divaprotocol/oracles/docs/Tellor.md

 ```
 struct ArgsBatchAddTip {
-    uint256 poolId;         // The id of the pool
+    uint256 poolId;         // The Id of the pool
     uint256 amount;         // The amount to tip expressed as an integer with tipping token decimals
     address tippingToken;   // Tipping token address
 }